-Scientific evidence for Hawthorn as cholesterol natural herb
+Scientific evidence for Hawthorn as natural cholesterol herb

 A study titled "Triterpenic Acids Present in Hawthorn Reduces Plasma Cholesterol by Inhibiting Intestinal ACAT Activity in Hamsters" published in Evid Based Complement Alternat Med, v.2011; 2011 >PMC3139965.
-This study investigated the effect of hawthorn on cholesterol metabolism in hamsters and in human Caco-2 cells.
+This study investigated the effect of hawthorn on cholesterol metabolism in hamsters and human Caco-2 cells.
 The dichloromethane hawthorn extracts reduced plasma non-HDL-C by 8% without changing HDL-C. This finding is in further support by the fact that the hawthorn extracts also reduced hepatic-total-cholesterol and CE contents.
 Hepatic cholesterol esters are the storage form of cholesterol in the liver.

 Possible side effects & medicine interaction of Hawthorn

 Hawthorn is considering safe and well tolerating by most if taken as directed.
 Rare side effects may be mild symptoms of nausea, stomach upset, fatigue, sweating, headache, dizziness, palpitations, nosebleeds, insomnia, agitation, and other problems.
 Hawthorn is not appropriate for pregnant or breastfeeding women.